-- The Competition is open to all Canadian citizens or permanent residents 31 years old and under on December 1st 2021.
+- The Competition is open to all Canadian citizens or permanent residents aged 16 to 25 years old (as of Noverber 13, 2022).

 - Candidates agree, by applying, to abide by all Competition conditions as well as by the decisions of the Competition committee and jury, which will be final and without appeal.

 - Candidates who fail to respect one of the Competition rules are subject to disqualification without appeal.

 The online registration form is available under the REGISTRATION tab and must be completed by May 27, 2022.

 The following documents must be provided with the registration form:

 - The registration fee of one hundred and sixty Canadian dollars ($160 CAD), non-refundable and paid by credit card (link under the REGISTRATION tab).

 - A downloadable YouTube link of the preliminary round recording.
 The candidate’s full name must be included in the file name.

 - The complete list of repertoire and timings of works submitted for the four rounds of the Competition (please use the template provided under the REGISTRATION tab).